arras-energy/gridlabd-old/docs/Subcommand/Matrix/Random/Choice.md

         Notes
         -----
+        Setting user-specified probabilities through ``p`` uses a more general but less efficient sampler than the default.
+The general sampler produces a different sample than the optimized sampler even if each element of ``p`` is 1 / len(a).

         Sampling random rows from a 2-D array is not possible with this function, but is possible with `Generator.choice` through its ``axis`` keyword.